High School Academics

-Bible Courses Four years required for all students.
+Bible Courses Four credits required for all students

-Bible Survey: This year long core class exposes freshmen to a thorough overview of the Bible.
+Bible Survey - 9th Grade: This year long core class exposes freshmen to a thorough overview of the Bible.
 In this class the student will gain an appreciation for each book, major events, important dates, key “players” and significant theological issues.
 The goal of this class is to give the student a “bird’s eye” or “big-picture” view of the Scriptures.

 Doctrine and Apologetics: A one-semester elective designed to educate and ground the student in the major Biblical doctrines of the historical Christian faith (Doctrine) and to equip the student with the mental tools to adequately defend his or her faith in the marketplace (Apologetics).
 Bible memory work is required.

 Cults and World Religions: A one-semester overview of selected cults and false world religions as seen from an orthodox, Biblical Christian view, particularly where they speak of the nature of the Triune God and the dual nature of Christ.
 Bible memory work is required.